Matilda Bay Brewing Company: History

 In 2000, the original brewers of Matilda Bay opened the Little Creatures microbrewery in Fremantle.

-In 2005, the Matilda Bay Garage Brewery began operating in South Dandenong, Victoria in an effort to brew small batches of more experimental beers, such as Alpha Pale Ale and Dogbolter, Crema, Barking Duck and Rooftop Red Lager.
+In 2005, the Matilda Bay Garage Brewery began operating in Dandenong South in an effort to brew small batches of more experimental beers, such as Alpha Pale Ale, Dogbolter, Crema, Barking Duck, and Rooftop Red Lager.

-In June 2007, Fosters announced the Perth-based brewery would close in September and its beer production would be moved to its other breweries to improve cost and capital efficiency, with most of the larger volume production beers, such as Redback, Beez Neez, Fat Yak and Bohemian Pilsner being moved to the Cascade Brewery in Hobart.
+In June 2007, Foster's announced the Perth-based brewery would close in September and its beer production would be moved to its other breweries to improve cost and capital efficiency, with most of the larger volume production beers, such as Redback, Beez Neez, Fat Yak, and Bohemian Pilsner, being moved to the Cascade Brewery in Hobart.